Lesson PlansBack to lesson plans archive December 7, 2018

 After you have watched the video, have your students read this History Channel article explaining Pearl Harbor’s influence on World War II.
 Then discuss the following questions as a class:

-- What did Japan hope to accomplish by launching a surprise attack against the United States?
+- Why did Japan launch a surprise attack against the United States

-- In what ways did the attack influence American foreign policy in its immediate aftermath?
+- In what ways did the attack on Pearl Harbor influence American foreign policy?

 by Adelyn Baxter, PBS NewsHour Extra online producer

 Tooltip of related stories

 Tooltip of more video block

 Daily News Lesson: These students say returning to school feels ‘unpredictable, unprecedented’